bradylove/wamp-ruby/README.md

 ## WAMP Ruby

-This is an implementation of the [WAMP (WebSocket Application Messaging Protocol)[http://www.wamp.ws]] in Ruby.
-This implementation of the WAMP protocol is sitting on top of of the [Faye WebSockets[https://github.com/faye/faye-websocket-ruby]] gem.
+This is an implementation of the WAMP (WebSocket Application Messaging Protocol http://www.wamp.ws) in Ruby.
+This implementation of the WAMP protocol is sitting on top of of the Faye WebSockets (https://github.com/faye/faye-websocket-ruby) gem.

-Development has just started and very incomplete and currently only implements the server side of the protocol.
+Development has just started and is very incomplete.
+Currently only server side of the protocol, client will be coming soon.
 If you are interested in helping out please feel free to fork and send pull requests :).

 ## Usage
 Coming soon!
 For now please check out the demo directory.